Troy's Run Foundation

 Our mission is to enhance the lives of those living with the effects of acquired brain injury, through Hope, Prevention, and Education.

-Troy's Run Foundation is well on it's way to becoming one of Canada's most recognizable Brain Injury Organizations, striving to ensure a better life for Brain Injury Survivor's and their loved ones.
+Each day, we continue to strive to ensure a better life for Brain Injury Survivor's and their loved ones.

 In November 2012, Troy Adams, Founder and President of Troy's Run Foundation - wrapped up his final leg of his Cross Canada Run.
 Successfully averaging a marathon a day for close to 9 months.
 Moments after jumping head first into the Pacific Ocean, Troy stated the following,

 "The run across Canada may be coming to an end, but the journey has just begun my friends"

 We ask you today, to join our TEAM, and support Brain Injury Awareness through HOPE, Prevention and Education.

 Together Everyone Achieves More

 On August 11, 2003 at age 16, I was involved in a car crash that forever changed my life.
 I suffered many injuries that day, none more significant than my acquired brain injury.
 Whether it’s depression, anxiety, bouts of OCD, etc. - running seems to be the one thing that can ease my mind.